giampaolo/psutil/README.rst

 Summary
 =======

-psutil (python system and process utilities) is a cross-platform library for retrieving information on **running processes** and **system utilization** (CPU, memory, disks, network) in Python.
+psutil (process and system utilities) is a cross-platform library for retrieving information on **running processes** and **system utilization** (CPU, memory, disks, network) in Python.
 It is useful mainly for **system monitoring**, **profiling and limiting process resources** and **management of